 In all cases, Immigration New Zealand may still require an IELTS certificate.

 What happens if you do not meet the minimum standard?

-You must meet the minimum requirements in order to be approved for your visa.
-If your partner or child(ren) aged 16 years or older do not meet the requirements above, you can choose to pay for English for Speakers of Other Languages (ESOL) tuition in New Zealand.
+You must meet the minimum requirements to be approved for your visa.
+If your partner or child(ren) aged 16 years or older do not meet the criteria above, you can choose to pay for English for Speakers of Other Languages (ESOL) tuition in New Zealand.

 This allows your partner and child(ren) to improve their English after they arrive in New Zealand.
 You purchase this tuition from New Zealand’s Tertiary Education Commission.
 Providing all other visa requirements are met, you will be granted a residence class visa once the tuition charge is paid.
 Your partner and child(ren) have five years in which to complete the ESOL tuition you have paid for.